steinuil/nene/README.md

 $ nene -shows /path/to/shows-file.scm
 ```

-`nene` will add the torrent to transmission (by default calling 127.0.0.1:9091) in the download directory defined by `-download-dir` (by default `$HOME/vid/airing`, because that's where I keep my shows).
-At this time, the default download directory can only be changed at compile time.
+`nene` will add the torrent to transmission (by default calling 127.0.0.1:9091) in the default transmission download directory (which can be changed with the option `-download-dir`).

 ```
 $ nene -download-dir path/to/download/dir -transmission-host localhost -transmission-port 9092